 The name Ganja actually refers to a preparation of the plant that is specific to India and is very potent.
 It was used for medicinal and spiritual purposes in India.
 It was often prepared as Bhang, a drinkable version of Ganja, which is prepared with a mixture of other herbs and consumed as a tea.

 The word “pot” is a little bit of a mystery in the history of the names of this plant, because it is named after something culinary.
 It actually has nothing to do with anything culinary, and it wasn’t being used in the USA until after the 1930s.
 Again, this word is derived from the Spanish word potiguaya.
 Potiguaya is a word that is taken from the phrase, potación de guaya.
-This preparation of marijuana involved steeping marijuana buds in wine or brandy.
+This preparation of weed involved steeping cannabis buds in wine or brandy.
 The phrase potacion de guaya actually translations to the “drink of grief” and was used to relieve the people from grief.

-Pot made its way to the USA around the 1930s, and since became a common slang word for marijuana.
+Pot made its way to the USA around the 1930s, and since became a common slang word for cannabis.
 It is argued that the word weed came about almost in defiance of the word pot, making its way in around the ’70s or ’80s, possibly as a way for children to connect with a plant, without wanting to refer to it the same way their parents did.
 It makes sense, too, to call the plant weed, because it does in fact grow almost everywhere, and in a wide range of environmental conditions.
 It has also been a part of the culture of the human existence for an extremely long time.

-A plethora of ways to love marijuana
+A plethora of ways to love weed

 All the different names have circulated around the world, to the point where it does not really matter which word you use.
 You will be understood.
 It seems that this is because people are happy to give the plant that they have loved for so long a plethora of names, many ways to adore it, and many pet names to show their love.
-It is fun to have so many ways to address marijuana, and different contexts in which to use the different words.
+It is fun to have so many ways to address cannabis, and different contexts in which to use the different words.

 A plant that has so many uses, from economical and agricultural to a spiritual medicine, deserves a name for each of the occasions.
 All the different names for cannabis give an opportunity for people to connect with the plant in all the different ways that have become part of human culture.